xitu/gold-miner/article/2021/RabbitMQ-and-SpringBoot-for-Real-Time-Messaging.md

 ## One-to-one communication between ships and the station

-Station →Ship: We can again use direct exchange for sending individual messages to the ships using different routing keys.
+**Station → Ship**: We can again use direct exchange for sending individual messages to the ships using different routing keys.
 Each of the ships will have its own queue and routing key.
 We can have any messaging pattern to determine for which ship any message is meant and attach a routing key with the message.
 I used a messaging pattern like the following.

 ```
 @rocinante: Go to Mars